lydiolectal/etticalculator/README.md

-# The Plan
+# Etticalculator

-1. Implement a calculator language interpreter in Python.

-# I. Etticalculator: a Calculator Language that enforces politeness.
+A Calculator Language that enforces politeness.
+Inspired in part by [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL).

 ## Etiquette in Etticalculator
 The most important part of Etticalculator is etiquette.
 If you are not exceedingly polite, the calculator will punish you.